Bike Orlando

 Downtown - Magnolia Ave. to Church St. (Gertrude's Walk)

-The bridge at Colonial Drive (SR 50) is a big plus.
+The overpass at Colonial Drive (SR 50) is a big plus.
 Be very careful at cross-streets as traffic can be heavy, especially during the week.
 Public parking lots are available.

-Cross Magnolia Ave. at Weber St., being careful crossing this busy road.
 The trail then runs on the north side of Weber St. to Orange Ave.
-Go south on Orange Ave. to Marks St., then cross to the west side of Orange Ave. - a busy intersection, be very careful.
-Continue along Orange Ave. to the ramp to the bridge at Colonial Drive.
+Go south (left) on Orange Ave. to Marks St., then cross to the west side of Orange Ave.
+This is a busy intersection - it has an interesting diagonal crosswalk but be careful.
+Continue along Orange Ave. to the ramp to thet Colonial Drive Overpass.
 Landscaping added in this section softens the downtown surroundings.

 Colonial Dr. Bridge to Livingston St.

-Take the ramp from Orange Ave. and cross Colonial Dr. on the bridge.
-Past here, the trail crosses Concord and Amelia Sts. to the Lynx bus/SunRail train station (note: both buses and trains are equipped to carry bikes).
-It then runs next to the tracks to Livingston St.
+Take the ramp from Orange Ave. and cross Colonial Dr. on the overpass.
+Past here, the trail crosses Concord St. Continue to Amelia St. at the Lynx bus/SunRail train station (note: both buses and trains are equipped to carry bikes).
+Turn east (left) and cross the track to the crosswalk.
+Cross Amelia then continue south (straight) on the trail, paralleling the tracks to Livingston St.

 Livingston St. to Gertrude's Walk / Church St. Station